mapr-demos/mapr-music/doc/tutorials/006-working-with-mapr-db-and-java.md

 </project>
 ```

-As you can see, it declares 5 MapR Music modules and allows you to build all of them at once using `mvn clean install`
+You can see the 5 modules used to build this project.
+You can build them using the simple command `mvn clean install` or any IDE with proper Maven integration.
-command.

 #### MapR Music REST Service dependencies